mingzhang-yin/mingzhang-yin.github.io/_posts/2020-04-10-Meta-learning-without-Memorization.md

 which means the predicted label and the task training data are conditionally independent.

 Notice the memorization problem is closely related to the task distribution.
 We find that if the meta-training tasks are *mutually exclusive*, which means a single model cannot solve all the tasks, the memorization problem will not happen.
 For example, in the few-shot classification problems, mutually exclusive tasks are created by randomly shuffling the labels across tasks.
 However, in a wide range of problems the tasks are non-mutually exclusive.
-Therefore, the memorization problem widely exist and can influence many meta-learning algorithms.
+Therefore, the memorization problem widely exists and can influence a variety of meta-learning algorithms.

 ## Meta-Regularization